-Both surgeries, but especially LASIK, can produce fewer tears for a few months after the surgery.
+Both surgeries, especially LASIK, can produce fewer tears for a few months afterward.
 However, in sporadic cases, this can be permanent.

 - Changes or disturbances to your vision

-Right after surgery, you will experience visual changes or disturbances, including reflections off of objects, halos around lights, and glares from lights or seeing double.
-You might also struggle to see in the dark; however, if your surgery was successful, this will go away after time.
+Right after surgery, you will experience visual changes or disturbances, including reflections off objects, halos around lights, glares from lights, or seeing double.
+You might also struggle to see in the dark; however, if your surgery is successful, this will go away after time.